DHTMLX/docs-suite/docs/form/api/form_blur_method.md

 @signature: blur(name: string): void;

 @params:
 `name: string` -  optional, the name of a control.
-If the name is not specified, removes focus from any control in focus.
+If the name is not specified, removes focus from the control that is currently in focus.

 @example:
-form.blur(); // removes focus from any control in focus
+form.blur(); // removes focus from the control that is currently in focus

-form.blur("checkbox"); // removes focus from a Сheckbox control
+form.blur("checkbox"); // removes focus from the Checkbox control

 @changelog: added in v.7.2